freistli/TeamsCommunicatorDocs/useguide.md

 ## Send Message
 [1]: https://github.com/freistli/TeamsCommunicatorDocs/edit/main/useguide.md

-1. Open Teams Communicator, click Logon
+1. Open Premises Communicator, click Logon
 2. Click Compose Message to edit message
    1. To generate the message content, click the AdaptiveCard Designer to design it.
 Make sure the card target version is **1.2**
    2. Copy Card Payload, and paste it into the Compose Message editor.
 3. Click Send Message, choose Task type (single, team, group, everyone).

-   **Please input accurate alias when sending to single, team, group.
+   **Please input accurate alias when sending to team & group.
 Otherwise the app picks up the first matched one for you to double confirm**

 4. Click Send, and follow the wizard.